 Apportioned license plate

-Motor carriers that qualify for IRP must register fleets of vehicles in their home or “base” jurisdiction.
+Motor carriers applying for IRP must register their vehicles in their home or "base" jurisdiction as part of a fleet.
 A fleet, for IRP purposes, is comprised of one or more vehicles that pay registration fees in multiple states.
-The base jurisdiction collects the appropriate registration fees and distributes them to the other jurisdictions in which the carrier requested IRP registration.
+The base jurisdiction collects the appropriate registration fees and distributes them to the other jurisdictions in which the carrier has requested IRP registration.
 IRP registration fees are determined by the type of operation requested (private, for-hire, or rental) and by the:

 - Percentage of miles traveled in each member jurisdiction

 - Registered gross weight of each vehicle

 - Number of vehicles in the carrier’s fleet